omarfaruqe/CSE3111/New Design.md

  }

 Though it&#39;s a thread-safe and solves issue of multiple instance, it&#39;s not very efficient.
-We need to bear cost of synchronization all the time we call this method, while synchronization is only needed on first class, when Singleton instance is created.
+We need to bear cost of synchronization all the time we call this method, while synchronization is only needed on first class, by the time Singleton  instance Class  is being created.

 This will bring us to  **double checked locking pattern** , where only critical section of code is locked.
 Programmer call it double checked locking because there are two checks for \_instance == null, one without locking and other with locking block.